Four-manifolds, geometries and knots: Poincar e duality groups

-The only $PD_1$-group is $Z$.
-Eckmann, Linnell and M\"uller showed that every $PD_2 $-group is the fundamental group of a closed aspherical surface.
-(See Chapter VI of [DD].)
-Bowditch has since found a much stronger result, which must be close to the optimal characterization of such groups [Bo04].
+The only $PD_1$-group is $\mathbb{Z}$.
+Eckmann, Linnell and M\"uller showed that every $PD_2 $-group is the fundamental group of an aspherical closed surface.
+(See Chapter VI of \cite{[DD]}.)
+Bowditch has since found a much stronger result, which must be close to the optimal characterization of such groups \cite{[Bo04]}.

 \begin{thm} [Bowditch] Let $G$ be an $FP_2$ group and $F$ a field.
-Then $G$ is virtually a $PD_2$-group if and only if $H^2(G;F[G])$ has a $1$-dimensional $G$-invariant subspace.
+Then $G$ is virtually the fundamental group of an aspherical closed surface if and only if $H^2(G;F[G])$ has a $1$-dimensional $G$-invariant subspace.

 \end{thm}